 Primo Levi (1919-1987) was one of the most famous Survivors of the Holocaust.
 Levi, born in Turin, Italy and trained as a chemist, was arrested during the as a member of the anti-Fascist resistance and deported to Auschwitz in 1944.
 His experience in the death camp and his subsequent travels through Eastern Europe were the subject of powerful memoirs, fiction and poetry.

 Although he came from families who had been observant Jews up to a generation or so before, they were no longer so and Levi was a life-long atheist.
 His only recollection of ever having any religious feelings was a brief period when he studied for his bar mitzvah, and tried to seek contact with God, “but when he sought that contact, he’d found nothing.
-Keep reading →
+Continue reading

 Armaments Minster Albert Speer describes how Hitler considered the church as something “that could be useful to him” and “indispensable to political life”.
 (Speer 1970: p148 ) It appears he did not want the church replaced by any “party religion” and he was opposed to the alternative mysticism (that was popular amongst some Nazis) that might take its place.
 However the Christianity that Hitler wanted to preserve, was one that leant to adapt to the political goals of National Socialism” (p149).